pawPatoes/Mayhem/README.md

 ## This is way too stupid
 Yes.
 The long answer is that I did my best to add extensive customizability so you can enjoy the mod however you like.
 Don't like the effects?
 Disable them.
 Don't like UltraBlinds?
 Disable them.
 Don't like ridiculous Jokers?
-Diable them.
+Disable them.
 This is turning into an advertisement but, you can do all of these.

 ## My PC is on the brink of death
 Turn some settings off in the mod config.
 This mod is demanding because I'm an awesome* coder and also because this mod relies on crazy OmegaNum operations with like hundreds of arrows (fun fact it has to calculate 1e1000{4000}1e1000 every frame during a blind)